jay-framework/jay/design-log/26 - `jay start` - compiling sandbox application.md

    2. for each component, a dedicated page with a board showing the component
    3. preferably, a property panel to enter property values for the component

+here we have an hidden challenge - how do we find all the components?
+* do we demand a configuration file that lists all the components that the UI app shows?
+* do we scan the folders for any Jay Component and showing it? what if the component is not independent and requires some `context` or special `props` to operate?